 5. Economic Regulators

-The Government has created a number of specialised competition and economic regulators which make judgements about the future behaviour of large economic entities.
+The evils of monopoly and other excessive market power are fought in the UK by a number of specialised competition and economic regulators which make judgements about the future behaviour of large economic entities.
 The Competition and Markets Authority strives to ensure that businesses compete effectively and fairly with each other.
 Ofgem, Ofwat and parts of Ofcom take decisions about the extent of competition within, and prices etc set by, large utilities.
 The CAA sets the prices charged by large airports.
 And the Bank of England is almost in a category of its own as it sets the interest rates charged by financial institutions.

-Ministers create these independent regulators for a number of reasons.
+Ministers give these regulators a good deal of independence for a number of reasons.
 For instance, companies within the utility sectors need "regulatory certainty" - which in effect means freedom from political short-term decision making - so as to reduce their business risk.
 This helps them plan their long term investments and borrow more cheaply.

 (Some other governments are less concerned about the need for independent regulation and regulatory certainty, and apparently willing to live with the consequences.
 A nice example was the French Government's decision, in December 2005 to force Gaz de France not to pass on rising gas costs to its customers, thus reducing its quarterly profits by €250m - even though the same government had privatised GdF some months earlier and created a supposedly independent regulator.
 Also in December 2005, this regulator was told that it had to work alongside a new three man commission which would review the tariff-setting process.
 Quite what the company's shareholders or management made of this is not clear - but maybe they expected it:- the shares were originally sold to the public at a big discount to their asset-based value.
 GdF certainly then found it much more expensive to attract loan and share capital, thus increasing costs which in turn became an additional burden to the French economy.)